 How to market your Maximo consulting firm in 2026

-If you run a Maximo or EAM consulting firm, you already know the work speaks for itself — implementations delivered on time, upgrades that don't blow up production, clients who actually get more out of their asset management platform.
-The problem isn't the quality of your work.
-It's that the right clients don't know you exist.
+If you run a Maximo or EAM consulting firm, you know your work speaks for itself.
+You deliver projects on time, handle upgrades smoothly, and help clients get more from their asset management platform.
+The real challenge isn’t your work quality.
+It’s that the right clients don’t know you’re out there.

-Marketing a technical consulting firm is genuinely different from marketing most businesses.
-Your buyers are asset managers, plant engineers, and IT directors who can spot fluff from a mile away.
-They're not browsing Instagram looking for vendors.
-They're on LinkedIn at 7am reading about the MAS migration they've been dreading for two years.
+Marketing a technical consulting firm is different from marketing most other businesses.
+Your buyers are asset managers, plant engineers, and IT directors who quickly recognize empty promises.
+They aren’t searching for vendors on Instagram.
+Instead, they’re on LinkedIn early in the morning, reading about the MAS migration they’ve been putting off for years.

-This guide covers what actually works for Maximo consultants in 2026 — not generic marketing advice, but strategies built for the specific way EAM buyers research, evaluate, and hire.
+This guide explains what really works for Maximo consultants in 2026.
+It focuses on strategies designed for how EAM buyers actually research, evaluate, and hire, not just generic marketing tips.

 Why most Maximo firms struggle to grow through marketing

-The most common pattern we see: a consulting firm does excellent work, grows through referrals for years, then hits a ceiling.
-The partners are too busy delivering projects to develop new relationships.
-The pipeline dries up between contracts.
-And when they finally look at their online presence, they find a website that hasn't been updated since their last implementation.
+A common pattern is that a consulting firm does great work and grows through referrals for years, but eventually hits a ceiling.
+The partners get too busy with projects to build new relationships.
+The pipeline slows down between contracts.
+When they finally check their online presence, they see a website that hasn’t been updated since their last project.

-The core problem is that referral-dependent growth is fragile.
-It works until it doesn't — and by the time you notice it's slowing, you're already behind.
+The main issue is that relying on referrals is risky.
+It works until it stops, and by the time you realize growth is slowing, you’re already behind.

-The good news is that the Maximo and EAM space is remarkably underserved from a content and marketing standpoint.
-There are very few firms producing genuinely useful content aimed at Maximo buyers.
-That gap is your opportunity.
+The good news is that the Maximo and EAM market lacks strong content and marketing.
+Few firms create truly helpful content for Maximo buyers.
+This gap is your chance to stand out.

 1. Own a specific niche within EAM

-The biggest mistake Maximo consultants make in their marketing is trying to appeal to everyone.
-"We do Maximo implementations for all industries" sounds comprehensive, but it's forgettable.
-The firms that win on marketing pick a lane.
+The biggest mistake Maximo consultants make is trying to appeal to everyone.
+Saying "We do Maximo implementations for all industries" sounds broad, but it’s easy to forget.
+The firms that succeed in marketing choose a clear focus.

-That might mean specializing by industry — utilities, manufacturing, healthcare, oil and gas.
-Or by service type — MAS migrations, mobile workforce enablement, Maximo optimization for companies who already have the platform but aren't getting value from it.
-Or by company size — the mid-market firms that IBM's direct team ignores.
+That could mean specializing by industry, such as utilities, manufacturing, healthcare, or oil and gas.
+You might also focus on a service type, like MAS migrations, mobile workforce enablement, or helping companies get more value from Maximo.
+Another option is to target a company size, like mid-market firms that IBM’s direct team overlooks.

-Whatever your actual sweet spot is, lead with it.
-A utilities company with 200 field technicians and a failing Maximo rollout doesn't want a generalist.
-They want the firm that has done this exact thing before.
+Whatever your specialty is, make it your main message.
+For example, a utilities company with 200 field technicians and a struggling Maximo rollout doesn’t want a generalist.
+They want a firm that has solved this specific problem before.

-Your website, your content, and your outreach should all reflect that positioning clearly.
+Your website, content, and outreach should all clearly show your chosen focus.

 2. Build content that your buyers are actually searching for

-Here's the reality of how EAM decisions get made: someone at a plant or utility gets tasked with evaluating options, upgrading their current system, or fixing a failing implementation.
-They start by searching.
-They read.
-They form opinions about which firms seem to know what they're talking about before they ever contact anyone.
+Here’s how EAM decisions usually happen: someone at a plant or utility is asked to look at options, upgrade their system, or fix a failed project.
+They start by searching online, reading, and forming opinions about which firms seem knowledgeable before reaching out.

-The firms that show up in those searches — with useful, specific, credible content — have a massive advantage over firms that don't.
+Firms that appear in those searches with helpful, specific, and credible content have a big advantage over those that don’t.

 For Maximo consultants in 2026, the highest-value content topics include:

-• The IBM MAS migration.
-There are thousands of organizations still running Maximo 7.6 who need to move to MAS.
-Content that helps them understand the process, the risks, the timeline, and what to look for in a partner is in extremely high demand right now.
+• IBM MAS migration is a key topic.
+Thousands of organizations still use Maximo 7.6 and need to move to MAS.
+Content that explains the process, risks, timeline, and what to look for in a partner is in high demand.

 • Implementation war stories.
 Anonymized case studies that walk through a real challenge, how your team approached it, and what the outcome was.
 Buyers read these closely.

-• Practical how-to guides.
-"How to run a Maximo data cleanup before an upgrade" or "How to build a business case for MAS" — the kind of content a plant manager can actually use.
+• Practical how-to guides are valuable.
+For example, "How to run a Maximo data cleanup before an upgrade" or "How to build a business case for MAS" are the types of content plant managers can really use.

 3. Fix your website for search visibility

-Most Maximo consulting firm websites are built for people who already know the firm — not for people discovering it for the first time through search.
+Most Maximo consulting firm websites are designed for people who already know the firm, not for those finding it for the first time through search.

-Add dedicated pages for your key services.
-If you do MAS migrations, MAS upgrades, Maximo support, and Maximo training — each of those deserves its own page.
-Not a tab on a page, a full page with a clear description, who it's for, and what the process looks like.
+Create separate pages for your main services.
+If you offer MAS migrations, MAS upgrades, Maximo support, and Maximo training, each should have its own page.
+Each page should include a clear description, who it’s for, and what the process involves.

-Make your homepage answer the question "why you?" within the first few seconds.
-That means leading with your niche, your experience in it, and a clear next step — not a generic tagline about "delivering value through technology."
+Your homepage should answer the question "why choose you?" right away.
+Lead with your niche, your experience, and a clear next step.
+Avoid generic taglines like "delivering value through technology."

 4. Use LinkedIn strategically — not just to broadcast

-Personal posts from your consultants, not just company page updates.
+LinkedIn is where your buyers spend their time.
+Heads of maintenance, reliability engineers, and IT directors at asset-heavy companies are all active there.
+However, most consulting firms use LinkedIn only to post company news that gets little engagement, and only company page updates.
 A principal consultant sharing a lesson learned from a recent MAS migration will get ten times the engagement of a company announcement.
 Buyers want to see the expertise of the people they'll actually be working with.

-Commenting and engaging, not just posting.
-Your buyers are discussing their challenges in LinkedIn posts and groups.
-Show up in those conversations with a useful perspective — not a sales pitch.
+Don’t just post—comment and engage.
+Your buyers talk about their challenges in LinkedIn posts and groups.
+Join those conversations with helpful insights, not sales pitches.

-Case study posts.
-A three-paragraph post that describes a problem a client had, how you solved it, and what the outcome was performs consistently well with a technical audience.
+Share case study posts.
+A short post describing a client’s problem, how you solved it, and the outcome works well with technical audiences.

 5. Build a simple email list and use it